silencesys/colour/README.md

 $c = new OculumINK\Colour();
 $color = $c->colour();
 ```
-There is more functions for disposal.
+There are more functions for disposal.
 + rgbToHex($rgb) - convert RGB colour to HEX, parameter must be an array.
 + hexToRgb($hex) - HEX to RGB and returns RGB as an array.
 + hexToHsl($hex) - HEX to HSL and returns HSL as an array.